eser/stack/README.md

 const composed = composer(initMiddleware, validationMiddleware, main);

-cli(main); // will be removed in future versions
+cli(composed); // will be removed in future versions
                // propably will be replaced w/ export
 ```